CesiumGS/cdb-to-3dtiles/README.md

 #### CDB versions

 All versions of CDB are supported.
-CDB 3.0 and CDB OGC 1.2 have been tested most during development.
+CDB 3.0 and CDB OGC 1.2 (draft) have been tested most during development.

 ### :checkered_flag: Performance